-The eight javascript libraries (cga.jslgp.jsmda.jsgaf.jsguf.jssps.jsnsc.jsmhf.js) were influenced by the Unix philosophy of minimalism and modularity.
-Thus they can be used separately or all together.
-Each library tackles a unique challenge involved in the creation, manipulation, visualization and exporting of 3D forms and 2D paths in a web application.
-These libraries aspire to bring computational & parametric modeling / design to the web. g-code generation, cnc machining, tool path generation, laser cutting paths, robotic motion planning, and more.
-The tutorial below showcases some of the libraries and how to use them:
+The eight JavaScript libraries I developed—cga.js, lgp.js, mda.js, gaf.js, guf.js, sps.js, nsc.js, and mhf.js—were inspired by the Unix philosophy of minimalism and modularity, allowing them to be used independently or together as a cohesive toolkit.
+Each library addresses a specific challenge in the creation, manipulation, visualization, and exporting of 3D forms and 2D paths within a web application.
+They are designed to bring computational and parametric modeling to the web, supporting functionalities such as G-code generation, CNC machining, tool path creation, laser cutting paths, robotic motion planning, and more.

-cga.js is a collection of basic computational geometry algorithms.
-A couple algorithms include the convex hull of points, line intersection, triangulation, and polygon expansion.
-It also contains many of the smaller algorithms found in Computational Geometry in C by Joseph O'Rourkecga.js aspires to be the mathematical mind that powers all types of complex geometry operations for geometric modeling and manipulation.
+cga.js is a collection of fundamental computational geometry algorithms.
+It includes algorithms such as convex hull calculation, line intersection, triangulation, and polygon expansion, along with many smaller algorithms found in Computational Geometry in C by Joseph O’Rourke. cga.js is designed to serve as the mathematical backbone for a variety of complex geometric modeling and manipulation operations.

-sps.js, super particle system, is a library for simulating particles and springs on the cpu.
-In addition to core elements, like particles, springs, angular springs, it provides extensible behaviors aka "forces" (vortex, attraction, homing, damping, etc), and physics solvers (Euler, Runge Kutta, and Verlet). sps.js aspires to be the particle simulation engine that enables all types of generative / computational design approaches.
+sps.js (Super Particle System) is a library for simulating particles and springs on the CPU.
+In addition to core components like particles, springs, and angular springs, it offers extensible behaviors (forces such as vortex, attraction, homing, damping) and physics solvers (Euler, Runge-Kutta, and Verlet). sps.js aspires to be the particle simulation engine for a wide range of generative and computational design approaches.

-lgp.js, also known as lets get [3D/2D] printing, is a collection of functions dedicated to reading & writing popular 3D printing file formats (OBJ, STL).
-It also helps to write out images and SVG paths for laser etching and cutting.
-Easy file reading and writing is powered by lgp.js' file reader and writer and can be extended to export various other formats following the examples provide in the repository.
+lgp.js, also known as “Let’s Get Printing,” is a collection of functions for reading and writing popular 3D printing file formats such as OBJ and STL.
+It also supports exporting images and SVG paths for laser etching and cutting.
+With its built-in file reader and writer, lgp.js simplifies file handling and can be extended to support additional formats based on the examples provided in the repository.

 Hello WorldVase are web applications, built using the eight libraries developed, that allow users to customize (co-design) forms, download them for 3D printing, and share their customized design.
 Both applications share a similar interface.
 The most important app buttons live on the top right corner of the page, these buttons toggle the application's options (form parameter user interface, download panel, the sharing popup and credits popup).
 Hello World and Vase each have unique form parameters but the other option menus are the same in both apps.
 These applications make it extremely simple to share and co-create because the form parameters are encoded in the app's URL as they are changed.
 This also allows a user to undo and redo by simply going back and forward in their browser.
 Lastly, once a form has been customized, it can be shared either though a the url, a short link, and / or Twitter, Pinterest and Facebook sharing buttons, which are built into the app for easy distribution (and future remixing) on these social channels.